r-devel/r-dev-env/docs/tutorials/patch_update.md

 If necessary, update the version of R you are working on, with the latest changes in <https://svn.r-project.org/R/trunk/>.

-E.g., if the version of R you are working on is named "R-devel-working"
+E.g. if the version of R you are working on is named "R-devel-working"

 ```bash
 cd $TOP_SRCDIR/R-devel-working